This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 [bctt tweet=”Want to make an adorable #gnome village for your #garden?
 All you need are a few craft materials and a little creativity! ” username=”FunMoneyMom”]

-How To Create An Amazing Gnome Village
+How To Create an Amazing Gnome Village

 First we needed to pick the perfect location…we found a little spot in a wooded area of our backyard and got to work!
 Our gnomes were excited to finally have a permanent place to live!
+We even created an entire Gnome Garden for them.

 I wanted to buy everything I found online!
 There were so many cute things that I could have easily gone way over budget (and in a way I did, because then I decided we needed a fairy garden too).
 Somehow I managed to narrow down my selections and also planned to test out my crafty side and make a couple myself.
 First, I had to have this door/window set and the Irish stepping stones.
 The door and window attach right to the tree, though I had a little trouble getting the window straight.
 I was going to go back and fix it but then I figured that gnomes are pretty laid back creatures so they wouldn’t care!